webzfs/webzfs/blog/2026-08-29-heroic-fixes-0.78.md

 ### Dataset Creation Finally Shows the Command

 Pool creation already had a command preview from an earlier fix, I meant to do the same for dataset creation, but yea...
 I forgot again.
+Mea Culpa

 ---